thomaszwagerman/fpl-solver/README.md

     * Processing team and fixture data, including calculating team strengths and incorporating FDR.

     * Calculating each player's Expected Points (xP) for upcoming gameweeks.
-This involves logic for goals, assists, clean sheets, saves (for GKs), bonus points (using BPS as a proxy), and even minor negative events like cards.
+This involves logic for goals, assists, clean sheets, saves (for GKs), bonus points (using BPS as a proxy), and minor negative events like cards.

     * Crucially, it includes refined logic for `expected_minutes` to accurately assess playing time, especially for players with limited past appearances.